 Call for Detox Options 1-800-423-2482

-Regulatory Changes Are Needed
+Regulatory Changes Are Necessary

 Since the 1990s, over 100,000 people have died from opioid overdoses.
-In addition, prolonged use of opioids has been linked to deteriorating health including changing hormone levels that can contribute to infertility, abnormal function of the immune system, heart problems and in some cases, even worsening of pain.
+In addition, prolonged use of opioids has been linked to deteriorating health, including changing hormone levels that can contribute to infertility, abnormal function of the immune system, heart problems, and in some cases, even worsening of pain.